ipfs/ipfs-desktop/README.md

 [![total download count](https://img.shields.io/github/downloads/ipfs-shipyard/ipfs-desktop/total.svg?style=flat-square)](https://github.com/ipfs-shipyard/ipfs-desktop/releases)
 [![latest release download count](https://img.shields.io/github/downloads-pre/ipfs-shipyard/ipfs-desktop/v0.9.4/total.svg?style=flat-square)](https://github.com/ipfs-shipyard/ipfs-desktop/releases/tag/v0.9.4)

 IPFS Desktop allows you to run your IPFS Node on your machine without having to bother with command line tools.
-With it, you the power of [Web UI](https://github.com/ipfs-shipyard/ipfs-webui) on tip of your hands plus a handful of shortcuts you can find on settings.
+With it, you have the power of [Web UI](https://github.com/ipfs-shipyard/ipfs-webui) on tip of your hands plus a handful of shortcuts you can find on settings.

 > ⚠ Please note that this version is not stable yet and might change.
 Also, Linux support is still experimental and it might not work on every desktop environment.
 Please [file an issue](https://github.com/ipfs-shipyard/ipfs-desktop/issues/new) if you find a bug.